ZakiZtraki/AndruinoBeginner/content/lessons/day10/lesson.md

 ## Introduction: What is a 7‑segment display?

 A 7‑segment display consists of seven individual LEDs arranged in the shape of the number “8.”
 Each LED is labelled **a** through **g**, and an optional eighth LED serves as the decimal point.
-By turning on different combinations of segments, the display can show the digits 0–9 and a few characters【865751415830727†L166-L176】.
+By turning on different combinations of segments, the display can show the digits 0–9 and a few characters ([Seven‑segment display](https://en.wikipedia.org/wiki/Seven-segment_display)).

 There are two main types of 7‑segment displays:

 * **Common cathode (CC)** – all the cathodes of the LED segments are connected together and tied to ground.
-To illuminate a segment, you drive its anode **HIGH**【865751415830727†L179-L184】.
-In many displays, pins 3 and 8 are the common cathodes【8206320365204†L150-L154】.
-The Jameco tutorial notes that setting a segment’s pin HIGH turns it on for a common cathode display【820333238483188†L10-L20】.
+To illuminate a segment, you drive its anode **HIGH** ([Seven‑segment display](https://en.wikipedia.org/wiki/Seven-segment_display)).
+In many common‑cathode parts, pins 3 and 8 are the shared cathodes (for example, [Kingbright SA56‑11EWA datasheet](https://www.kingbrightusa.com/images/catalog/SPEC/SA56-11EWA.pdf)).
-* **Common anode (CA)** – all the anodes are connected together and tied to +5 V. To illuminate a segment, you pull its cathode **LOW**【82063320365204†L160-L164】.
-Common anode displays are popular because many microcontrollers can sink more current than they can source【865751415830727†L190-L203】.
+* **Common anode (CA)** – all the anodes are connected together and tied to +5 V. To illuminate a segment, you pull its cathode **LOW** ([Seven‑segment display](https://en.wikipedia.org/wiki/Seven-segment_display)).

 In either case, each LED segment requires a **current‑limiting resistor**.
-Standard red LEDs have a forward voltage of about **2 V**, and each segment draws around **12–15 mA**, so a **220 Ω resistor** is appropriate on a 5 V system【865751415830727†L245-L258】.
+Typical red segments have a forward voltage around **2 V** and are rated for **20 mA** continuous current, so a **220 Ω resistor** is appropriate on a 5 V system to keep segment current in a safe range ([Kingbright SA56‑11EWA datasheet](https://www.kingbrightusa.com/images/catalog/SPEC/SA56-11EWA.pdf); [SparkFun LED tutorial](https://learn.sparkfun.com/tutorials/light-emitting-diodes-leds/all)).

 Most beginner kits use common cathode displays, so this lesson focuses on that type.